webbcam/tiflash/docs/source/examples/cc13xx-cc26xx.rst

 Flash Erase Program Load Only
 -----------------------------
-Program Load Only (do not erase any sectors of flash) when flashing image on to device
+Program Load Only (do not erase any sectors of flash) when flashing image on to device.

 **Python**